321 689

 Keywords

-Aminoclay ; Colon-targeted ; Inflammatory disease ; Liposome ; Nanocomposite ; pH-dependent
+Colon-targeted ; Inflammatory disease ; Aminoclay ; Liposome ; Nanocomposite ; pH-dependent

 Abstract

 This study aimed to develop a new colon-targeted drug delivery system via the preparation of ternary nanocomposite carriers based on organic polymer, aminoclay and lipid vesicles.
-Budesonide (Bud), an anti-inflammatory drug was chosen as a model drug and encapsulated into three different formulations: liposome (Bud-Lip), aminoclay-coated liposome (AC-Bud-Lip), and Eudragit® S100-aminoclay double coated liposome (EAC-Bud-Lip).
+Budesonide (Bud), an anti-inflammatory drug was chosen as a model drug and encapsulated into three different formulations: liposome (Bud-Lip), aminoclay-coated liposome (AC-Bud-Lip), and Eudragit(R) S100-aminoclay double coated liposome (EAC-Bud-Lip).
 The formation of the aminoclay-lipid vesicle nanocomposite was confirmed by energy dispersive X-ray spectrum, transmission electron microscopy, and Fourier-transform infrared spectroscopy.
 All formulations were produced with a high encapsulation efficiency in a narrow size distribution.
 Drug release from EAC-Bud-Lip was approximately 10% for 2-h incubation at pH 1.2, implying the minimal drug release in acidic gastric condition.
 At pH 7.4, EAC-Bud-Lip underwent significant size reduction and exhibited drug release profiles similar to that from AC-Bud-Lip, implying the pH-dependent removal of the outer coating layer.
-Compared to free Bud solution, EAC-Bud-Lip achieved a higher drug uptake in Caco-2 cells and exhibited a stronger inhibition of TNF-α and IL-6 secretion in LPS-stimulated Raw264.7 cells.
-Furthermore, a bio-distribution study in mice demonstrated that Eudragit® S100-aminoclay dual coating led to a higher colonic distribution with a longer residence time, which correlated well with the delayed systemic drug exposure in rats.
-Taken together, the present study suggests that the ternary nanocomposite carrier consisting of Eudragit® S100, aminoclay, and lipid vesicle might be useful as an effective colon-targeted drug delivery system.
+Compared to free Bud solution, EAC-Bud-Lip achieved a higher drug uptake in Caco-2 cells and exhibited a stronger inhibition of TNF-alpha and IL-6 secretion in LPS-stimulated Raw264.7 cells.
+Furthermore, a bio-distribution study in mice demonstrated that Eudragit(R) S100-aminoclay dual coating led to a higher colonic distribution with a longer residence time, which correlated well with the delayed systemic drug exposure in rats.
+Taken together, the present study suggests that the ternary nanocomposite carrier consisting of Eudragit(R) S100, aminoclay, and lipid vesicle might be useful as an effective colon-targeted drug delivery system.

 DOI